The Best Attractions in Glenwood Springs

-Glenwood Hot Springs also features an athletic club, a spa, and a boutique - visit this unique, historic hot springs resort today and cherish the memories for years to come.
+Glenwood Hot Springs also features an athletic club, a spa (temporarily closed), and a boutique - visit this unique, historic hot springs resort today and cherish the memories for years to come.

 The Yampah Spa Vapor Caves are natural underground hot mineral water steam baths located in the historic hot springs mountain retreat of Glenwood Springs, Colorado.
 Hot mineral waters flow through the cave floors at 125 degrees F to create natural geothermal steam baths.

 The Vapor Caves consist of three adjoining underground rock chambers.
 Visitors descend a stairway inside the main building and pass through a stone corridor into the caves.
 An atmosphere of well-being pervades throughout the soothing stillness of the caves.
 Relax on slab marble benches in the rocky alcoves, and inhale the natural steam vapor in the warm, dimly lit cave chambers.
 Stress and tension melt away instantly.
 Cave temperatures average 110 -112 degrees F, allowing repeated visits of 10 -12 minutes separated by brief rests in a nearby cooling room, or upstairs in the spacious solarium.
 Cold water and small tubs are also available for cooling off in the caves.